Google engineering manager interview: the only post you'll need to read

 People management

-• How do you deal with low performers?
+• How do you deal with low/high performers?

 • How do you handle people who are not team players?

-• How do you deal with high performers?
+• How would you deal with unhealthy competition within your team?

 • Tell me about a time you developed and retained team members